juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 = 3.1.4 =
 *Release Date - 24 September 2015*

-* Fixed a bug that was preventing some users from automatically connecting using Jetpack if they didn't have a current Akismet subscription.
+* Fixed a bug that was prEventing some users from automatically connecting using Jetpack if they didn't have a current Akismet subscription.
 * Fixed a bug that could cause comments caught as spam to be placed in the Pending queue.
 * Error messages and instructions have been simplified to be more understandable.
 * Link previews are enabled for all links inside comments, not just the author's website link.